An inverse result for Wang's theorem on extremal trees: Conclusion

+where the summing is done over all the graph vertices $u$.
+From here, it immediately follows that all the trees from $\mathcal{T}_D$ have the same first Zagreb index, hence each tree must be an extremal tree.
+For this reason, attempting to determine the full solution set for the corresponding extremal problems is very challenging without making additional assumptions regarding the behavior of $f$.
+The same can be said for the case when $f$ is neither a positive polarity nor a negative polarity function, such as the function $f$ yielding the geometric--arithmetic index, as depicted in Table \ref{ti_examples}.

-We end the paper by giving a brief example of how Theorem \ref{main_theorem} can be used on a concrete degree sequence.
-Let $D = (4, 4, 3, 3, 2, 1, 1, 1, 1, 1, 1, 1, 1)$.
-If we implement the result obtained by Wang \cite{Wang}, we get that the greedy tree depicted in Figure \ref{greedy_wang} surely attains the maximum value of $R_\mathcal{F}$ on $\mathcal{T}_D$.
+We finish the paper by giving a brief example of how Theorem \ref{main_theorem} can be used on a concrete valid degree sequence in order to yield the complete solution for the $R_f$ maximization and $R_f$ minimization problem in the case that $f$ is a strict positive polarity function.
+Let $D_1 = (4, 4, 3, 3, 2, 1, 1, 1, 1, 1, 1, 1, 1)$.
+By implementing the theorem derived by Wang \cite[Theorem 1.1]{Wang}, we conclude that the greedy tree depicted in Figure \ref{greedy_wang} surely attains the maximum $R_f$ value on $\mathcal{T}_{D_1}$.

-Now, if we apply Theorem \ref{main_theorem}, we are able to obtain a much stronger result.
-More precisely, we conclude that some tree $T$ attains the maximum value of $R_\mathcal{F}$ on $\mathcal{T}_D$ if and only if it belongs to one of the three isomorphism classes shown in Figure \ref{main_example}.
-This observation is straightforward to notice --- the trees in $\mathcal{T}_D^*$ are precisely such that the two vertices of degree four are adjacent, while each vertex of degree three or two must have a neighbor of degree four.
-Thus, there essentially exist exactly three different trees that attain the maximum of $R_\mathcal{F}$ on $\mathcal{T}_D$, with the greedy tree obtained by Wang corresponding to the tree given in Figure \ref{first_sol}.
+However, if we apply Theorem \ref{main_theorem}, we are able to obtain a much stronger result.
+More precisely, we conclude that some tree $T$ attains the maximum $R_f$ value on $\mathcal{T}_{D_1}$ if and only if it belongs to one of the three isomorphism classes shown in Figure \ref{main_example}.
+This observation is straightforward to notice --- the trees constructible by Algorithm 1 are precisely such that the two vertices of degree four are adjacent, while each vertex of degree three or two must have a neighbor of degree four.
+Thus, there essentially exist exactly three different trees that attain the maximum $R_f$ value on $\mathcal{T}_{D_1}$, with the greedy tree obtained by Wang corresponding to the tree given in Figure \ref{first_sol}.

+Now, let $D_2 = (8, 7, 6, 6, 5, 5, 3, 3, 3, 2, \underbrace{1, 1, \ldots, 1}_{\mbox{30 ones}})$.
+If we run Algorithm 2 and use Theorem \ref{main_theorem}, it is possible to obtain nine different isomorphism classes which represent the complete solution set to the $R_f$ minimization problem on $\mathcal{T}_{D_2}$, provided $f$ is a strict positive polarity function.
+All of these isomorphism classes are depicted in Figure \ref{algo_2_example}.
+On the other hand, the alternating greedy tree construction given by Wang yields only two isomorphism classes \cite[Figure 7]{Wang} that correspond to the trees given in Figures \ref{algo_2_example_e} and \ref{algo_2_example_h}.
+From here, it becomes clear that Theorem \ref{main_theorem} represents a substantial improvement over the aforementioned earlier construction mechanism.